-- All students must complete the academic requirements for their degree or certificate program prior to graduation. - All financial and other obligations to the University must have been met. - If a student is eligible for graduation and plans to commence during the spring semester and completes all coursework prior to that semester, the student is not required to take classes during any other semester prior to that commencing period.
-Any classes taken prior to commencing period are at the student's discretion. - All students expecting to receive degrees should acquire and complete the Application for Graduation form from the Registrar's Office at least one semester prior to their graduating semester, including the summer term. - A fee is required to cover costs of caps, gowns and diplomas. - All students must have a minimum of sixty-two (62) semester credit hours and a cumulative 2.0 average on all hours pursued.
-The sixty-two hours exclude all developmental courses. - All students must have a minimum of an overall C (2.0) in all courses pursued in the major area, with no grade lower than C. - All students expecting to receive degrees must take the CAAP Test (College Assessment of Academic Proficiency) after acquiring at least 45 hours of college credit. - All graduates must complete a checkout form before receiving a diploma.
+All students must complete the academic requirements for their degree or certificate program prior to graduation.

+- All financial and other obligations to the University must have been met. - If a student is eligible for graduation and plans to commence during the spring semester and completes all coursework prior to that semester, the student is not required to take classes during any other semester prior to that commencing period.
+Any classes taken prior to commencing period are at the student's discretion. - All students expecting to receive degrees/certificates should complete the Application for Graduation one semester prior to their expected graduation.
+The Application for Graduation is available from the student's respective Department Heads. - A fee is required to cover costs of caps, gowns and diplomas. - All students must have a minimum of sixty-two (62) semester credit hours and a cumulative 2.0 average on all hours pursued.
+The sixty-two (62) hours exclude all developmental courses. - All students must have a minimum an overall "C" (2.0) in all courses pursued in the major area. - All students expecting to receive degrees must take the CAAP Test (College Assessment of Academic Proficiency) after acquiring at least forty-five (45) hours of college credit. - All graduates must complete a checkout form before receiving a diploma. - All graduates must have a 2.0 or above grade point average, excluding developmental course.